Kennebec, South Dakota: Geography

 According to the United States Census Bureau, the town has a total area of 0.85 sqmi, all land.

-Kennebec has been assigned the ZIP code 57544 and the FIPS place code 33580.

-Kennebec is located in section of agricultural use area in Kennebec Township.
+Kennebec is located about 25 mi west-northwest of Chamberlain, 42 mi east of Murdo, 89 mi west of Mitchell, and 180 mi east of Rapid City.
+Kennebec is located in a section of agricultural use area in Kennebec Township.
 Medicine Creek is about one eighth of a mile south of Kennebec.